fbpx

 Trattoria da Fiore is a family-run restaurant that has been serving up traditional Venetian cuisine for over 50 years.
 The menu features all the classics, like pasta, seafood, and risotto.
 There’s also a kids’ menu with all the favorites, like pizza and chicken fingers.

-Osteria al Portego is a casual eatery that is a great option for families with young children.
-The menu features traditional Venetian dishes, as well as some more modern options.
+Osteria al Portego is a casual eatery that is an excellent option for families with young children.
+The menu features traditional Venetian dishes, along with some more modern options.
 There’s also a large outdoor patio where kids can run around.

-Ristorante Da Fiore is a Michelin-starred restaurant that offers a more upscale dining experience, but it’s still family-friendly.
+Ristorante Da Fiore is a Michelin-starred restaurant that offers a more upscale dining experience, but it’s still a family-friendly option.
 The menu features creative takes on traditional Venetian cuisine.
 There’s also a kids’ menu with smaller portions of adult dishes.

 While it might not seem like it, there are tons of things to do in Venice with kids.